 The dataType parameter specifies the type of data that should be stored in the variable.
-This should be one of the types defined at the module level (such as $cx_Oracle.STRING$) or a Python type that cx_Oracle knows how to process (such as str).
+This should be one of the types defined at the module level (such as $cx_Oracle.STRING$) or a Python type that cx_Oracle knows how to process (such as str) or an object type returned from the method Connection.gettype().